saharmor/dalle-playground/README.md

 ## Acknowledgements

-This repo is a React flavour of [Boris Dayma's](https://github.com/borisdayma) DALL-E Mini repository.
+This repo is a full-stack flavour of [Boris Dayma's](https://github.com/borisdayma) DALL-E Mini repository.